thewca/worldcubeassociation.org/html/src/scrambles.md

 ## About TNoodle

 TNoodle uses code developed or adapted by Jeremy Fleischman, Ryan Zheng, Cl&eacute;ment Gallet, Shuang Chen, Bruce Norskog, and Lucas Garron.
-View the [TNoodle project on GitHub](https://github.com/cubing/tnoodle) to view the source, report and issue, or contribute to its development.
+View the [TNoodle project on GitHub](https://github.com/cubing/tnoodle) to view the source, report an issue, or contribute to its development.